-FIGURE 5 Fitted surface of moisture. (a) the effect of agitation speed (rpm) and maltodextrin concentration on encapsulate water content (b) effect of agitation speed (rpm) and whey protein isolate concentration on encapsulate water content (c) the effect of concentration of maltodextrin and whey protein isolate on encapsulate water content.
+7 GURE 5 Fitted surface of moisture. (a) the effect of agitation speed (rpm) and maltodextrin concentration on encapsulate water content (b) effect of agitation speed (rpm) and whey protein isolate concentration on encapsulate water content (c) the effect of concentration of maltodextrip and whey protein isolate on encapsulate to the concentration of maltodextrip and whey protein isolate on encapsulate to the content.